-Most marketing postcards come across as irreverent, mass-distributed junk that's been blasted out to thousands of random people.
+Most marketing postcards come across as irrelevant, mass-distributed junk that's been blasted out to thousands of random people.
 There's nothing that grabs the reader's attention or gives any hint that it might interest them.
 People are going to spend, at best, about one second deciding whether a piece of mail is junk or not.
 Your design has to get their attention in that short, decisive moment.
 The reader needs to feel like your postcard was made especially for them.
-Otherwise, it's going straight in the junk mail pile, never to be seen again.
+Otherwise, it's going straight into the junk mail pile, never to be seen again.

 And before you start getting any ideas, making your mailers look like something they aren't, or attempting to trick the recipient in any way is absolutely NOT the answer!

 We've all seen the financial loan advertisements in the mail which try to look like a check at first.
 Sure, it might cause people to read it for a moment, but as soon as they see through the trickery, they will immediately distrust your brand.
 The same goes for the old "final notice" trick and any other such deceptive methods.
 Those tactics will ruin your credibility.